-There is absolutely no outside judgement, and there is no punishment… and this is also true of any soul who physically dies in any way other than suicide.
-There are different reasons that lead people to end their own life, and there are different states of mind upon death.
-One person may feel severely depressed, joyless and hopeless; another may be rage-filled and motivated by destruction and revenge.
-Some of us will want to believe that the latter will face instant and eternal punishment, and I can kind of understand why… but I don’t believe that that is how it occurs.
+I believe that there is absolutely no outside judgement, and there is no punishment for any soul who commits suicide (and that this is also true of any soul who physically dies in any way other than suicide).
+There are different reasons that lead people to end their own lives, and there are different states of mind upon death.
+One person may feel severely depressed, joyless, and hopeless; another may be rage-filled and motivated by destruction and revenge.
+Some of us will want to believe that the latter will face instant and eternal punishment, and I can understand why… but I don’t believe that that is how it occurs.

 It appears to me that we are our own judge and jury, and it is our mindset – and the nature of our spirit – at the moment of death, that dictates how we process the experience, and how we evolve beyond that point.
 We choose what we gravitate toward – we are not sent.

 The soul who is worn down, struggling and defeated, and whose intention is just to end the suffering, is as vulnerable and as weak as a soul can be.
 This soul is troubled and bruised, and life on Earth has proved too difficult for it to be able to stay the distance.
-And usually, by the time a person has plunged to such a mental and emotional depth, they are unable to rationalise things in the way that those who are less overwhelmed might be.
-There is nothing about this that requires punishment, and no force (call it God, the Universe, whatever) that would respond with anger and a desire for retribution – is my firm, considered belief.
+And, usually, by the time a person has plunged to such a mental and emotional depth, they are unable to rationalise things in the way that those who are less overwhelmed might be.
+There is nothing about this that requires punishment, and no force (call it God, the Universe, or any other term you prefer) that would respond with anger and a desire for retribution.

 Self-reflection and healing